-In recent years, I’ve been dreaming of designing a product that would be a pathway for empowering under-resourced people.
+In recent years, I dreamed of designing a product that would be a pathway for empowering under-resourced people.
 I didn’t want to just contribute to the endless sea of consumer products; I wanted to design something that I loved and a product that would make a lasting change in the world.
-I thought of my baby blanket, but I didn’t know how it would be a pathway for change.
+I thought of my baby blanket, but I didn’t know how it could be a pathway for change.

-It was then that the dream became more of a reality and I could see how my “ellie-fun-pei” could change the lives of under-resourced people around the world.
+It was then that the dream became a reality and I could see how my “ellie-fun-pei” could change the lives of under-resourced people around the world.

 – Sarah, chief blankie crafter